 "Yes, I'm—I'm sure."
 Rada sucked in another quick breath.
 "I've done this before."

 "Right!"
 Olivier said decisively.
 "I'll be right back!"
-She was about to turn away, then grabbed a nearby stool and set it down behind Rada, helping to ease her down on it.
+She was about to turn away, then grabbed a nearby chair and set it down behind Rada, helping to ease her down on it.
 Then she sprinted out the front door.

 Fortunately, Scar wasn't far away.
 He had been hovering near the front of his house, away from the crowd on the other side of the courtyard.
 He turned as Olivier approached him, frowning at the look on her face.